We totally get it, you’re going to Disney World and you want to do all the BEST things!

 Dole Whip Nachos

 It’s shocking to us that more people aren’t screaming and shouting from the rooftops of Disney World because Dole Whip Nachos EXIST!
-You can grab this treat at Marketplace Snacks in Disney Springs and it’s seriously everything we’ve ever dreamed about all in one.
+You can grab this treat at Marketplace Snacks in Disney Springs for $8.99 and it’s seriously everything we’ve ever dreamed about all in one.

 You’ve got pineapple Dole Whip, pineapple tidbits, whipped cream, strawberry drizzle, sprinkles, mango boba balls, AND waffle cone chips — what more could you ask?